schienstockd/cecelia-doc/docs/source/macos_installation.rst

     :width: 100%

   .. attention::
-    For Apple Metal systems, you need to pre-create the conda environment otherwise it will use the wrong platform type.
+    For Apple Metal systems, you need to pre-create the conda environment in `Terminal` otherwise it will use the wrong platform type.
 You might have to source conda first if the command cannot be found.
     `reticulate::miniconda_path()` will give you the conda path.

     ..  code-block:: bash